jaakidup/node-rest-shop/README.md

-craete a file in the root directory named 'nodemon.json' and paste this inside, change fields to suite deployment
+Create a file in the root directory named 'nodemon.json' and paste this inside, change fields to suite deployment

 ```json